Metron-Project/metron-tagger/README.rst

 FAQ
 ---

+**What comics formats are supported?**

+- Metron-Tagger supports CBZ, CBR, CBT, and CB7 comics.

 **How to enable RAR support?**

 - It depends on the unrar command-line utility, and expects it to be in your $PATH.